-Is a age when independence of principle consists in having no principle on which to depend, and free thinking, not in thinking principle on which to depend, and free thinking, not in thinking the standard free from thinking;-in an age when men freely, but in being free from thinking; when an age when men freely, but in being free from thinking; when an age when men wall hold any thing except their tongues, keep anything except wher word, and lose nothing patiently, except their character; their word, and lose nothing patiently, except their character; to improve such an age must be difficult, to instruct it dangerous; to improve such an age must be difficult, to instruct it dangerous; and he stands no chance of amending it who cannot at the same time amuse it.
+In at age when independence of principle consists in having no principle on which to depend, and free-thinking, not in thinking freely, but in being free from thinking;-in an age when men will hold any thing except their tongues, keep anything except their word, and lose nothing patiently, except their character; to improve such an age must be difficult, to instruct it dangerous; and he stands no chance of amending it who cannot at the same sing among it.

-TI THE PRINCESS, A MEDLEY.
-By Alfred Tonnyson.
-Fourth Edition.
-London : Moxen.

-N WHEN this poem first appeared it was proclaimed by by the critics to be a dead failure ; and, if the reader by by the reader its own unpretending estimate, no marvel the takes it disappointed.
-But, on reading it over, the that he is disappointed.
+THE PRINCESS, A MEDIEY.
+By Alfred Tennyson, Fourth Edition.
+London: Moxen.
+WHEN this poem first appeared it was proclaimed by the critics to be a dead failure; and, if the reader takes it at its own unpretending estimate, no marvel that he is disappointed.
 But, on reading it over, again and again, one is surprised at the way-side beauty we missed on reading it for the first time.
-We h had been listening for the Poet to commence again w where last he left off the strain, leaving us charmed at and intoxicated with his melody, perplexed with the g glancing lights of his glorious imagery, and dazzled with the grand pyrotechnic display of his splendours ; b but no, he had gone on far in advance of us, singing b his new song of progress hopefully and joyfully.
-J The 'Princess' is full of the lyrical beauty peculiar to J Tennyson-is as gorgeous in imagery, and as s sparkling with quaint fancies as his other poems; but, above all, it is essentially a poem for the time, and has a twin-pulse, beating with the heart of the living I present.
+We had been listening for the Poet to commence again where last he left off the strain, leaving us charmed and intoxicated with his melody, perplexed with the glancing lights of his glorious imagery, and dazzled with the grand pyretechnic display of his splendours; hut no, he had gone on far in advance of us, singing his new song of progress hopefully and joyfully.
+The 'Princess' is full of the lyrical beauty peculiar to Tennyson-is as gorgeous in imagery, and as sparkling with quaint fancies as his other poems; but, above all, it is essentially a poem for the time, and has a twin-pulse, beating with the heart of the living present.
 From this point we review it.
-Thegrand object of the poem is to show that woman is not man i in an undeveloped state, and that all attempts to t unsea herself, all her leaps to catch at manhood, will e end in utter failure.
-The position of woman in the I present societary state is not a natural one.
-All the s surrounding circumstances conspire to hinder her f full, free, and healthful development.
-Woman, t thecreator of humanity, the Mother of the Future, and p moulder of the world, for good or for evil, is a very s slave.
-Would that the world could but comprehend t the influence of woman, and give her a fair start for t the working out of her glorious mission.
-Our present s system of educating woman for marriage and mater-1 nity is as barbarous and as fatal as the custom of t that savage tribe who feed their king's concubines unt til they are blind with their fatness.
-The ' Princess' describes but too truly the greater portion of the women at the present time-

-"No wiser than their mothers, household-stuff, Live chattels, mincers of each others fime, Full of weak poison, turnspits for the clown, The drunkard's football, laughing stocks of time, Whose brains are in their hands and in their heels, But fit to flaunt, to dress, to dance, to thrum, To tramp, to scream, to burnish and to scour, For ever slaves at home, and fools abroad."
+Thegrand-object of the poem is to show that woman is not man in an undeveloped state, and that all attempts to unsea herself, all her leaps to catch at manhood, will end in utter failure.
+The position of woman in the present societary state is not a natural one.
+All the surrounding circumstances conspire to hinder her full, free, and healthful development.
+Woman, the creator of humanity, the Mother of the Future, and moulder of the world, for good or for evil, is a very slave.
+Would that the world could but comprehend the influence of woman, and give her a fair start for the working out of her glorious mission.
+Our present system of educating woman for marriage and maternity is as barbarous and as fatal as the custom of that savage tribe who feed their king's concubines unwomen at the present time-"No wiser than their mothers, household-stuff, Live chattels, mincers of each others fame.
+Full of weak poison, turnspits for the clown, The drankard's football, laughing stocks of time, Whose brains are in their hands and in their heels, But fit to flaunt, to dress, to dance, to thrum, To tramp, to scream, to burnish and to scour, For ever slaves at home, and fools abroad."